SpencerPros/Multi-Area-OSPF-Project/README.md

 - Understand the fundamentals of OSPF routing protocol and its advantages in large-scale networks.
 - Practice network segmentation and routing optimization using OSPF areas.
-- Gain hands-on experience with Cisco Packet Tracer for network simulation and configuration.
+- Gain hands-on experience with network simulation and configuration.

 ## Setup Instructions